vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 **The classes from the Ciphers packages do not implement any cryptographic algorithms.** They leverage the cryptographic algorithms implemented by the .NET cryptographic service providers from the namespace `System.Security.Cryptography`.

 All concrete algorithms are identified by `string`-s.
-Almost all constructors of cipher classes have a parameter - the name of the algorithm(s) to be used, and have some sensible default argument for it.
-The caller can use any string they want, but for the ease of use the root package has defined a number of string constants which contain the names of the most popular algorithms.
+Almost all constructors of cipher classes have a parameter - the name of the algorithm(s) to be used and have some sensible default argument for it.
+The caller can use any string they want, but for the ease of use, the root package has defined a number of string constants which contain the names of the most popular algorithms.
 The constants can be found in the namespace `vm.Aspects.Security.Cryptography.Algorithms`.
 These algorithm name constants are grouped in several static classes by functional type, e.g. `Asymmetric`, `Signature`, `Hash`, etc. Each one of them has a constant member `Default` which is equal to the most frequently (IMO) used algorithm.
 For example the constant `vm.Aspects.Security.Cryptography.Algorithms.Symmetric.Default` is equal to the constant `vm.Aspects.Security.Cryptography.Algorithms.Symmetric.Aes`, which in turn is assigned the constant `"AESCryptoServiceProvider"`.

 ### `ISymmetricAlgorithmFactory`